scoban/mutation-analysis/README.md

-# Mutation Analysis
+# Mutation Testing and Analysis with different Java Mutation Tools

+## Introduction

-Mutation testing is a fault based techniqe which helps to evaluate the performance of test suites.
+Mutation testing is a fault based technique which helps to evaluate the performance of test suites.
 The effectiveness of test suites are measured by how many faults are detected.

 A mutated program is a replication of original program, which has a seeded fault.
 These faults are injected into components on purpose and let the test suites detects those defects.

-## Introduction

 In this section, we will discuss the mutation analysis and conduct an experiment using different mutation analysis tools.